 Pace of Progression is another quantitative requirement.
 This is the ability to complete the program study within the maximum time frame (see below).

 Students are eligible to receive aid.
 Students are then required to successfully complete the credits for which they receive aid the following quarter and achieve a 2.0 quarterly GPA.
 Students that don't are placed on suspension.
-A student is also suspended after three non-consecutive warning quarters.

 Students on probation have had a Financial Aid Suspension Appeal approved and are expected to successfully complete all credits with a GPA of 2.0 and satisfy any special conditions that may have been received.